Intel’s Computer Science Academy

-Seventy-six Oakland Tech 11th- and 12th-graders have been paired with Intel mentors, checking in weekly over email and connecting at quarterly events.
-“The opportunity to have an Intel mentor is once in a lifetime,” says 11th-grader Jonas.
-“It has given me the inspiration to pursue computer science and become a part of the future in technology.”
-LEARN MORE.
+Seventy-six Oakland Tech 11th and 12th-graders have been paired with Intel mentors, checking in weekly over email and connecting at quarterly events.
+Learn more about the Intel Mentorship Program.

 Oakland Tech’s youngest students are getting an early start in tech pathways, with every 9th-grader taking Computer Science.
 Intel has also donated robotics kits to all classes, and engaged kids in an interactive Computer Science Education Week event using Intel technology.